BuildBoy12-SL/CustomDeathMessages/README.md

 To add a class or death reason, you should write it in the following format:

-    RoleName:
+    ClassName:
       DeathReason:

-For example, if you want to add a custom death message for ClassD when they die from a AK, you should write:
+For example, if you want to add a custom death message for ClassD when they die from a gunshot, you should write:

     ClassD:
       AK: You have been shot!

 You can add as many death reasons and classes as you want, just make sure to follow the same format.
 If you dont specify a reason or a entire role, the actual death reason will show.

-BTW IF YOU SEE CURLY BRACKETS, {}, INFRONT OF THE ROLE NAME JUST REMOVE THEM

 The allowed death reasons so far are as follows (you can copy and paste these for anyone you want):